the-road-to-learn-react/the-road-to-react/manuscript/react-modern/component-definition.md

 const countPlusOne = (count) => count + 1;
 ~~~~~~~

-This can be done for the App, List and Search components as well, because they only return JSX and don't perform any task in between.
-Again it also applies for the arrow function that's used in the map function:
+This can be done for the App, List, and Search components as well because they only return JSX and don't perform any task in between.
+Again it also applies to the arrow function that's used in the map function:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~